 Highlighting the Helpers in Your Community

-In May 2022, tragedy struck in Uvalde, Texas causing families worldwide to experience many emotions.
+Each day families see tragedy in the news or through media.
 Incidents like these remind caregivers scary things may happen in our communities, while also leaving them to wonder what resources are available to support children when scary things happen around them.
 Fortunately for families, Iowa PBS connects Iowans with ways to support children and foster conversations that build security and comfort.

 - Meet the Helpers is a public media initiative designed to introduce children to community helpers and practice emergency preparedness.
 Research has shown that introducing children to community helpers in a safe and fun environment can help them react better during times of crisis.